Security-Onion-Solutions/securityonion-docs/filebeat.rst

               portgroups:
                 - portgroups.netflow

-Save the file and exit, then run ``salt-call state.apply firewall`` to enable the new firewall rules.
+Save the file and then run ``sudo salt-call state.apply firewall`` to enable the new firewall rules.

 **Build logstash pipeline**